Anderson Localization of Ion-Temperature-Gradient Modes and Ion Temperature Clamping in Aperiodic Stellarators: From the two-fluid ITG equation to the Aubry--Andr e --Harper map

 The two dominant oscillatory harmonics of $B(\theta)$ along the field line have wavenumbers $k_1 = m_1 - n_1/\iota$ and $k_2 = m_2 - n_2/\iota$, so their ratio is

 This is \emph{irrational} whenever $\iota$ is irrational and the two modes are not in the same harmonic family ($m_1 n_2 \neq m_2 n_1$).
-By the Kolmogorov--Arnold--Moser (KAM) theorem, almost every flux surface in a stellarator carries an irrational rotational transform; rational surfaces ($\iota = p/q$, closed field lines) form a set of measure zero.
+Since the rational numbers form a set of Lebesgue measure zero on the real line, almost every flux surface carries an irrational rotational transform, and rational surfaces ($\iota = p/q$, closed field lines) form a set of measure zero.
+The Kolmogorov--Arnold--Moser (KAM) theorem further guarantees that these irrational tori persist under small perturbations of an integrable magnetic field~\cite{ArnoldKAM}.
 Incommensurability is therefore a generic property of stellarator field lines, not an additional assumption.